 Gout Causes Report Introduction

-The report introduces high uric acid as the cause of gout and some kidney stones, noting that it also increases kidney and heart disease.[1,2].
+The report introduces high uric acid as the reason for gout and some kidney stones, noting that it also increases kidney and heart disease.[1,2].
 It explains that humans do not have the enzyme, uricase, that other mammals degrade uric acid with.
 Therefore we have two pathways to remove excess uric acid, with two-thirds excreted through the kidneys, leaving one-third non-kidney extraction that is mainly through the gut.[4,5] The cause of high uric acid has been described as either overproduction or underexcretion, but underexcretion has always referred to the kidneys alone.[6-9]

 The kidney is the main regulator of uric acid in the blood, with the net extraction rate determined by the amount of uric acid extracted from the blood, less the amount that is returned to the blood.
 These processes are controlled by genes, and the report describes details of several genes involved in the control of uric acid.
 Gout is commonly caused by a combination of more than one genetic disorder.[10-21]